naotaco/NT_NFC_Reader/README.md

 This software is published under the [MIT License](http://opensource.org/licenses/mit-license.php).

-This application can be found on Windows Phone store as [NT NFC Readrer](http://www.windowsphone.com/en-us/store/app/nt-nfc-reader/b5f24e65-5537-46a7-b6ad-0547d12697e3).
+You can find this application on Windows Phone store as [NT NFC Reader](http://www.windowsphone.com/en-us/store/app/nt-nfc-reader/b5f24e65-5537-46a7-b6ad-0547d12697e3).

 Please give me your feedbacks.